Mission & Values

 Equality and Emancipation Everyone should have the opportunity to study, regardless of their social or cultural background.
 We believe in the ambition that all humans have to give direction to their own lives.
 We trust in their will and decisiveness to make their own choices.
 Educated people generally have more agency to make conscious life-decisions, that reflect their own, well-informed judgements.
 Heliconia Scholarships offer youngsters the opportunity to develop their own personality, talents and skills, thereby achieving a high degree of independence.
 Moreover, a university degree opens doors to influential and legislative positions.
 People coming from disadvantaged backgrounds themselves are more likely to care for the needs of their underprivileged fellow citizens, who generally have less agency to step up for themselves.
 Our world needs people in charge from more varying cultural and social backgrounds, to ensure that the needs of all layers of society are taken into account.
 This contributes to the Emancipation of countries as a whole.
 Within our foundation, all staff, graduates and students are equal and encouraged to share their opinions and suggestions about our mission and work methods.

 We stay involved by chatting on a daily basis, discussing work or study topics and sharing about our personal progress and wellbeing.
+We praise each other’s successes and look for solutions together in case of setbacks (see Guidance and Support for more information).
 This creates a bond of friendship in which we can express ourselves safely and freely.
 Within our organisation, everyone is equal and encouraged to share their feelings and opinions.
 This enables us to constantly improve our work methods, because we take everyone’s points of view and needs into account.

-Graduates stay committed to our foundation by helping with the selection of new students.
-Since they were raised in shelters, just like our students, they understand the specific challenges and needs of our students Their expertise and guidance is therefore very valuable.
+Graduates stay committed to our foundation by helping with the selection and guidance of new students.
+Since they were raised in shelters, just like our students, they understand the specific challenges and needs of our students.
+Their expertise and mentorship are therefore very valuable.
 We organise annual events where graduates and students meet to share knowledge and skills, to offer study support, moral support or help in finding a job after graduation.
-We also intent for the board members in the Netherlands to visit Indonesia every few years, to get to know each other better and renew the personal ties.
+We also intent for our Dutch board members to visit Indonesia every few years, and to invite our cooperation partners to the Netherlands, to get to know each other better and renew the personal ties.

-Climate change affects us all, with temperatures rising in both Indonesia and the Netherlands.
+Climate change affects us all, with temperatures rising in both the Netherlands and Indonesia.
 We take responsibility for our environment by encouraging our staff, students and graduates to make conscious life-decisions, that have as little impact on the environment as possible.

 Our team in the Netherlands carries most responsibility in being conscious consumers, since they have more financial resources and thus agency to make a change.
-We print only the necessary papers for our administration and most other communication is over the internet.
+We print only the necessary papers for our administration and most of our communication is over the internet.
 Every few years we fly to Indonesia, or our cooperation partners visit us, to renew our bonds.
-We try to compensate that by eating mostly organic, vegetarian foods at home and only buy second-hand or durable, ethically sourced products that truly add value to our lives.
+We try to compensate this by eating mostly organic, vegetarian foods at home and only buying second-hand or durable, ethically sourced products that truly add value to our lives.

 For the past years (2015 - 2020), our main focus was on creating a strong foundation for our work.
-We invested our time in strengthening the Heliconia Community, perfecting our selection procedure, student supervision, smooth cooperation between the Netherlands and Indonesia, clear administration and this new multilingual website.
-Since hiring our first full-time employee Naomi Indah Sari in December 2019, we are now ready to share our mission to an international audience, attract new donors and carry our work far into the future!
+We invested our time in strengthening the Heliconia Community, perfecting our selection procedure, student guidance, smooth cooperation between the Netherlands and Indonesia, clear administration and this new multilingual website.
+We are now ready to share our mission to an international audience, attract new donors and carry our work far into the future!
+We intent to accept four to six new students into our program every year, so we have around 20 active students in our program at all times.
+Since our graduates stay connected to our foundation, the Heliconia Community grows each year.

 With new funds we can provide more scholarships and expand the Heliconia Community.
 More graduates and students means that social networks can broaden further.
 More knowledge, skills and resources can be shared and our positive impact can expand.
 At this point, some graduates that have obtained a good job are now donating to our charity.
 This contributes to offering scholarships to the next generation of students.
 Our eventual aim is to establish an official foundation in Indonesia, which offers the possibility to attract sponsors from within Indonesia.
 We hope that our mission will eventually gain more support in Indonesia itself, thereby improving the effectiveness and sustainability of our work.
 See our Policy Plan for more information.